Last updated on September 11, 2021.

 Exposure through Manufacturing

 Anyone who lives near or works in polystyrene manufacturing sites are at risk of even greater health problems due to respiratory exposure.
 The Clean Water Action organization noted that “occupational exposure to Styrene increases [the] risk of lymphoma, leukemia, lung tumors, pancreatic cancer, urinary bladder cancer, prostate cancer, and colorectal cancer.
-High rates of neurotoxicological effects have been reported in workers,” as well as decreased sperm counts.”7
+High rates of neurotoxicological effects have been reported in workers,” as well as decreased sperm counts.”7 These plants also emit a toxic and volatile gas called pentane, often used as a blowing agent in the production of polystyrene.

 “Over fifty chemical byproducts are released during the manufacturing of polystyrene, contaminating the air, water and communities that live near these facilities.” –Children’s Environmental Health Network